Is Rawhide Bad for Dogs? Here are 5 Better Treats for Your Dog

 5. Bully Sticks

-Bully sticks are also often a little more expensive but – like antlers – they’re worth it because of how long they last.
+Bully sticks are also often a little more expensive, but like antlers, they’re worth it because of how long they last.
 You can buy bully sticks in different sizes to match your pup’s personal tastes.

 There are a lot of imitation bully sticks out there, so it’s important to make sure you get the genuine article.
-Real bully sticks are made from beef pizzle, which is almost pure protein and also contains many vital nutrients, making them all-natural and healthy while promoting good dental hygiene without the rawhide risk.
+Real bully treats are made from beef pizzle, which is almost pure protein and also contains many vital nutrients, making them all-natural and healthy while promoting good dental hygiene without the rawhide risk.

 The Tail End